-The Scheme incurred costs (including legal costs) of £57,165.72 over the year in question.
+The Scheme incurred costs of £15,452.00 (excluding VAT) over the year in question.

 "Good value" assessment of charges and transactions

 Generally, trustees should assess the extent to which the charges described above represent "good value" for members during the scheme year, by considering the level of member borne charges against the benefits attributable to such charges.